Spring Boot Pre-Interview Guide Part 1: Core Application Layer — Controller, Service, Repository, Domain

 @Validto nested DTOs as well - Handle validation exceptions in ExceptionHandler

-- Request DTOs should only be used in the Controller; convert them to Command objects before passing to the Service
+- Request DTOs only live in the Controller; convert them to Command objects before passing to the Service

-Tip: Passing Request DTOs directly to the Service increases coupling between the Presentation Layer and Business Layer.
-Using Command objects clearly separates layer responsibilities and allows Service tests to run without web-related dependencies.
+Tip: Passing Request DTOs directly to the Service tightly couples the Presentation Layer to the Business Layer.
+Using Command objects clearly separates layer responsibilities and lets Service tests run without web-related dependencies.

 - Clear separation of dependencies between layers